 (10) Contracts will be endorsed by a member of the Executive group and receive final approval from the Vice-Chancellor, or in the case of major third party provider from the University Council (per the Reserved Powers of Council).
+Agreements that may trigger General Data Protection Regulation (GDPR) compliance requirements must be approved by the Vice-Chancellor.

 (11) It is a condition precedent to all agreements pertaining to third party delivery of University awards that all new courses and new course offerings, and changes to existing third party provider courses, be approved by the Academic Board of the University.